erxes/erxes/README.md

 **XOS:** It contains the project's core.
 You can find the admin panel and the code that runs different plugins.
 The operating system comes with utility features that allow users to customize, improve speed, and enhance the experience along with plugins/features.

 **Plugins:** erxes comes with a set of plugins that allow you to create unique customer experiences.
-Below is a list of some plugins you can choose from after you’ve installed XOS:
+Below is a list of some plugins you can choose from our <a href="https://erxes.io/marketplace" >marketplace</a> after you’ve finished installing erxes XOS:

 - **Team Inbox** - Combine real-time client and team communication with in-app messaging, live chat, email, and form, so your customers can reach you, however, and whenever they want.<img src="https://s3.amazonaws.com/erxes/github/features-transparent.png" width="400" align="right" style="max-width: 50%">
 - **Messenger** - Enable businesses to capture every single customer feedback and educate customers through knowledge-base right from the erxes Messenger.